shahp630/Joint-Savings-Account/README.md

-Instructions
+# Instructions

 The steps for this homework are divided into the following sections:

-Create a Joint Savings Account Contract in Solidity
+1) Create a Joint Savings Account Contract in Solidity

-Compile and Deploy Your Contract in the JavaScript VM
+2) Compile and Deploy Your Contract in the JavaScript VM

-Interact with Your Deployed Smart Contract
+3) Interact with Your Deployed Smart Contract

+# Step 1: Create a Joint Savings Account Contract in Solidity